emb4fun/tinytap/readme.md

 > No virtual COM ports.
 No device drivers.
 Just clean data on the loopback interface.

 A minimal CLI tool receives the raw stream from TinyTAP and forwards it to the loopback interface, where a dedicated Wireshark dissector (included in this project) interprets the data.

+## License

+This project is licensed under the [BSD 3-Clause License](license.txt).
+See the LICENSE file for full text and conditions.